 - Your Alien Number (A#) IF you have one.
 This is the same number as the USCIS # on an Employment Authorization Card/ Document (EAD) IF you have one of these.
 It can also be found on your latest correspondence from USCIS on the top, right side of the first page.

-The vaccination requirements are set by USCIS, under the guidance of the Center for Disease Control (CDC), not Dr. Wingo.
-All required vaccines must be as up to date as possible, with the exception of the Covid-19 vaccine.
-A completed series of a Covid-19 vaccine approved by the World Health Organization is required unless you have a well-documented reason you cannot take the vaccine signed by a physician.
+The vaccination requirements are set by USCIS based on guidance from the Center for Disease Control (CDC), not Dr. Wingo.
+All required vaccines must be as up to date as possible, including a Covid-19 vaccine approved by the World Health Organization (WHO), unless you have a well-documented reason you cannot take the vaccine signed by your physician.
 Dr. Wingo is NOT able to help you get out of this requirement.
 Please follow the link below for additional information:

 Some vaccines are considered safe during pregnancy while others are not.
-Dr. Wingo knows which vaccines are considered safe during pregnancy, but understands that expectant mothers, and fathers, have legitimate concerns.
+Dr. Wingo knows which vaccines are considered safe, but understands that expectant mothers, and fathers, have legitimate concerns.
 Thus, Dr. Wingo encourages you to ask your OB/GYN, prior to your appointment, which vaccines he/she is comfortable with you receiving at the time of your exam.
-If your OB/GYN is not comfortable with you receiving vaccines that are considered safe in pregnancy, please have him/her provide you that in writing to be included in your sealed envelope with your I-693 exam.
+If your OB/GYN is not comfortable with you receiving vaccines that are considered safe in pregnancy, please have him/her provide you a written statement to be included in your sealed envelope with your I-693 exam.

 Yes.
 You do NOT need to be fasting.